 But we’d be wrong.

 I appreciate that we can be authentic on social media, and there’s definitely a concern that being too much in your own head (or too stilted) when you write can make you come across as less passionate or less enthusiastic, so we have to work hard to find a balance between speaking what we believe and making sure those beliefs have a solid foundation below them.

-“Even if the media isn’t looking or reading, we should remember that our customers are looking and reading,” Zalucky said.
+“Even if the media isn’t looking or reading, we should remember that our customers are looking and reading,” Zaluckyj said.

 Ryan Tipps is the managing editor for AGDAILY.
 He has covered farming since 2011, and his writing has been honored by state- and national-level agricultural organizations.